We do not inherit the earth from our ancestors,

 David Ormsby Gore

-Over twenty years of Summit meetings to finally agree that we should do something about the condition of our planet.
-Our world leaders are like children standing in a swimming pool pissing, while arguing about who is responsible and who should stop first.
+Decades of knowledge and experience to draw from and still we lack vision and urgency.
+Instead our world leaders are mired in a game of chicken.
 Action is required, not consensus.
-We are past the position of debate.
-At this pace we surely will be remembered as the most informed species to commit ecocide.
+We are past the position of debate and at this pace we surely will be remembered as the most informed species to commit ecocide.
 Certainly the only ones willing to undertake such an experiment.

 If we are going to address the most pressing issues of our time in a focused and productive way, we will need to be intellectually honest.
 Cooperation, sacrifice, and a sense of urgency will not only be needed, but necessary for any chance of success.
 These challenges are difficult, but not impossible.
 We just need to get out of our own way.